CoderChad/Function-6-Empirical-Sample-Bounds/README.md

 # First input of the data
 data=np.genfromtxt(file,delimiter=" ")

-# Second input is the probability mass bounds
-# We will look at a list of them to compare result
+# Second input is the probability mass bounds.
+We will look at a list of them to compare result
 ps=[95,99,50]

 for p in ps: